60 Burned Out Symptoms to Help You Listen to Your Life

 • Paralyzed – can’t discern the next right thing to do

-• You can’t get your team rowing in the same direction
+• Can’t get your team to row in the same direction

 • Trying to map out a plan feels exhausting